 Shifts in Consumer Behaviour

 The manner in which customers shop is undergoing a transformation.
-They are specifically searching for and expecting free (or quick) delivery for online shopping, as well as packaging that is neither excessive or otherwise harmful to the environment.
+They want free or quick delivery for online shopping.
+They also expect packaging that is not excessive or harmful to the environment.
 In addition, they are looking for and expecting free delivery.
-It is possible that you will be successful in the years to come if you anticipate changes in customer demand and adopt strategies to accommodate such changes.
+You can succeed in the future by anticipating changes in customer demand and adjusting your strategies.

 GIPHY App Key not set.
 Please check settings